zilinissleepin/freqtrade/docs/exchanges.md

     Freqtrade assumes accounts to be dedicated to the bot.
     We therefore recommend the usage of one subaccount per bot.
 This is especially important when using unified accounts.
     Other configurations (multiple bots on one account, manual non-bot trades on the bot account) are not supported and may lead to unexpected behavior.

-!!!
-Tip "Stoploss on Exchange"
-    Bybit (futures only) supports `stoploss_on_exchange` and uses `stop-loss-limit` orders.
-It provides great advantages, so we recommend to benefit from it by enabling stoploss on exchange.
-    On futures, Bybit supports both `stop-limit` as well as `stop-market` orders.
-You can use either `"limit"` or `"market"` in the `order_types.stoploss` configuration setting to decide which type to use.

 ## Bitmart